 7. Add water

-Now, add about 60 milliliters of water.
+Now, add about 80 milliliters of water.
 No, this isn’t much.
 The end result will be more like a double espresso than a full mug and that’s how it’s supposed to be.
+You can add a little more water once the level has dropped if you prefer more, slightly lighter coffee.

 Of course if you want more or less coffee, you can choose to put in more or less liquid.
 If you put in more water it’ll be a little less strong in the end.